sylyoung/DeepTransferEEG/README.md

 # Transfer Learning Algorithms for EEG-based BCI

 Welcome!
 This repo aims to achieve simple contemporary deep transfer learning for EEG analysis.
 The official implementation of our paper [`T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs`](https://ieeexplore.ieee.org/abstract/document/10210666) (**IEEE TBME, 2023**)

+News: We currently have two papers under review.
+The implementation for CR and DPL will be updated when papers are accepted.

 ## Steps for Usage: